Brandon Lowe Player Props: Rays vs. Yankees

-Brandon Lowe and his .415 on-base percentage over his past 10 games (95 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the New York Yankees and Carlos Rodon on August 1 at 7:05 PM ET.
+The Tampa Bay Rays, including Brandon Lowe and his .722 slugging percentage over his past 10 games, take on starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Yankees.
+In his last game, he went 1-for-3 with an RBI against the Yankees.

 Brandon Lowe Game Info & Props vs. the Yankees